Why the hell isn't this on DVD yet? Number 1

 Also leaving quite the impression, the (sadly) rarely-seen Marie Gomez (THE PROFESSIONALS, HIGH CHAPPARAL) as the barquero's sharp-shooting, cigar smoking, busty and incredibly sexy girlfriend (No contest, I'd take her over Hartley any day!) and John Davis Chandler as one of Oates' slimier accomplices.

-Since this is a western from 1970, it isn't too surprising to find a plot that serves as a parable for the U.S. involvement in Vietnam.
+Since this is a western from 1970, it isn't too surprising to find a plot that serves as an allegory for U.S. involvement in Vietnam.
 Here we have military commander Oates facing a civilian enemy who has home field advantage.
-He stubbornly sticks to his plan despite having alternatives presented to him by second-in-command Kerwin Matthews and also despite the fact that he is battling mother nature and time in addition to the Van Cleef-led squatters, who he consistently underestimates.
+He stubbornly sticks to his plan despite having alternatives presented to him by second-in-command Kerwin Matthews and also despite the fact that he is battling mother nature and time in addition to the Van Cleef-led squatters, who Oates consistently underestimates.

 Screenwriters William Marks and George Schenck were certainly daring in having the callous Oates serve as their metaphor for the Americans.
 When we first see him he's enjoying the favors of a local prostitute, who he subsequently kills in the process of massacring the entire town.
 When Van Cleef rebuffs his transparent offer to buy the barge, he immediately turns ugly and threatens to dam the river with dead bodies.
 Finally, when faced with the reality of an unwinnable stalemate, he turns to hallucinatory drugs as an escape, becoming increasingly unbalanced, and even willing to kill his own men to avoid submission.